Above Ground Pool Manufacturer

 So my question is who makes this type of pool and with the wall being constructed this way will it effect the pool strength?
 I don't believe it is a replacement wall since the pool is only 6 years old and none of the other metal parts have rust and also the cuts are all perfectly straight.

-There is absolutely no reason the would affect the integrity of the wall.
+There is absolutely no reason that would affect the integrity of the wall.
 It improves it if anything.

 The only manufactures of that size pool would be either Doughboy or Lomart.
 It is an odd size as most ovals are 15' x 30'.
 There might be someone else making that size, but I doubt it.